 Good job guys.
 Here’s hoping you’re never serious candidates for the award again.

-The 2013 Gold Glove Award winners have been announced.
-Now you can help determine which of those recipients deserves a Platinum Glove — given each year (since 2011) to one player in each league.
+The 2014 Gold Glove Award winners have been announced.
+Now you can help determine who wins the 2014 Platinum Glove — given each year (since 2011) to the top defensive player in each league.

-Voting is now open on Rawlings.com.
+Fan voting is now open at Rawlings.com.
 It closes next week.
-So rock it.
-Or whatever.